souravdatta/qsym/qsym_tutorial.md

 state-vector ==> (array #[#[0.7071067811865475] #[0.7071067811865475] #[0] #[0]])
 ```
-Now that looks same as qiskit one.
+Now that looks same as qiskit.
 So how can we make it easier to combine these gates?
 Lets write some utility functions.

 ```racket
 (define (G* . ms)  ;; qiskit compatible